Store

 The reason for this is that each crash incurs some physiological damage.
 When the underlying cause of the crash is not addressed, it continues to worsen.
 This brings on more crashes, each one more severe.
 The result is a downward spiral that continues to drain you unless the underlying problem is resolved.

-Symptoms of an adrenal fatigue crash are similar to those of AFS, such as fatigue, brain fog, mood changes, hypoglycemia, and poor digestion.
+Symptoms of an Adrenal Fatigue crash are similar to those of Adrenal Fatigue Syndrome, such as fatigue, brain fog, mood changes, hypoglycemia, and poor digestion.
 The difference is that these symptoms come on more intensely during the Crash Phase, and get better after the Recovery Phase.
 Other symptoms of a crash include adrenaline rushes, muscle weakness, water retention, sugar cravings, bloating, hot flashes, joint pain, fibromyalgia, cold sweats, heart palpitations, and flare-ups of chronic conditions.

 For example, if you’re still in good shape and you haven’t had a crash yet, your first could come after something very stressful happens, like losing your job or getting a strong infection.
 But if your condition is advanced and your body is weak, something as simple as staying a little too long at work could bring on the next crash.